 The use of food colourings is regulated by governments to ensure that they are safe.
 Despite that, some controversy continues.
 Some people believe that food colourings affect children’s behaviour, being the reason for their temper tantrums.
 Some allergic reactions continue to be identified, particularly from food colourings which are derived from natural sources, such as that caused in some people by cochineal extract.

 Liquid versus paste

 For home use, food colourings come in two forms: liquid dyes, usual in the primary colours of blue, green, red and yellow, and in pastes.

 The pastes are better for foods that are higher in fat or just low in liquid that won’t absorb the liquid dyes well.
 The pastes are also called “gels.”
 The pastes come in many designer colours, including fuchsia, teal, sky blue, etc.

 Add food colouring a drop at a time, as the colour is very intense.

 If you don’t like the idea of artificial food colourings, you can use annatto or the roots of Lady’s Bedstraw for red or orange, or saffron for yellow (neither of which impart any real flavour.)
 Turmeric will colour food yellow, but will also add its flavouring.
 Beets and carrots were historically used to colour some items such as cheeses, but they will affect the flavour.

-Store the liquid food colourings for up to 4 years on a shelf, and the paste ones indefinitely.
+Store liquid food colourings for up to 4 years on a shelf, and paste ones indefinitely.